ciscorx/7z-revisions/README.md

- If your document anywhere contains a tag text, such as 7z-revisions.el_rev= followed by nothing or any number, then upon execution of the function 7zr-update-7z-revisions-tags-in-text, the highest revision number, incremented by 1, will be inserted to the end of that tag, in this case at the end of that equals sign, replacing the previous number, if present.<br/> A tag of, for instance, 7zr-revisions.el_directory-of-archive=../ will specify the parent directory as the directory where the archive resides, etc.  For another example, 7z-revision.el_sha1-of-last-revision= will cause the insertion of the sha1sum hash value of the last revision after the tag.<br/>
+ If your document anywhere contains a tag text, such as 7z-revisions.el_rev= followed by nothing or any number, then upon execution of the function 7zr-update-7z-revisions-tags-in-text, the highest revision number, incremented by 1, will be inserted to the end of that tag, in this case at the end of that equals sign, replacing the previous number, if present.<br/> A tag of, for instance, 7zr-revisions.el_directory-of-archive=../ will specify the parent directory as the directory where the archive resides, etc.
+ For another example, 7z-revision.el_sha1-of-last-revision= insertion of the sha1sum hash value of the last revision after the tag.<br/>
  For your convenience, the tags can be inserted into the document or into the metadata file using the 7zr-select-tag-to-insert-into-document function.<br/>

-## Commands
+## Commands<br/>
 ### Some useful commands when editing your document:<br/>
 **M-x** **7zr-line-last-changed-on** = displays the date-time and revision number of last time that the line at point has been modified (not the line number per se but the content at the given line number, which may have occupied a different line number in prior revisions because of lines deleted and/or removed above it, which is taken into account)<br/>
 **M-x** **7zr-goto-line-of-last-revision** = jump to the line that was last changed in the current document, or more precisely, the line associated with the first hunk of the last changes<br/>